 Can you give me 3 adjectives to describe your life in the Grand Duchy?

-Multicultural, peaceful and tiny.
+Multicultural, peaceful and picturesque.

 What aspect of Luxembourg would you miss if you had to leave tomorrow?